dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.GeometryHelper> class provides the following helper methods:

-- `FlattenGeometry`, which flattens a <xref:Microsoft.Maui.Controls.Shapes.Geometry> into a <xref:Microsoft.Maui.Controls.Shapes.PathGeometry>.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryHelper.FlattenGeometry%2A>, which flattens a <xref:Microsoft.Maui.Controls.Shapes.Geometry> into a <xref:Microsoft.Maui.Controls.Shapes.PathGeometry>.
-- `FlattenCubicBezier`, which flattens a cubic Bezier curve into a `List<Point>` collection.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryHelper.FlattenCubicBezier%2A>, which flattens a cubic Bezier curve into a `List<Point>` collection.
-- `FlattenQuadraticBezier`, which flattens a quadratic Bezier curve into a `List<Point>` collection.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryHelper.FlattenQuadraticBezier%2A>, which flattens a quadratic Bezier curve into a `List<Point>` collection.
-- `FlattenArc`, which flattens an elliptical arc into a `List<Point>` collection.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryHelper.FlattenArc%2A>, which flattens an elliptical arc into a `List<Point>` collection.